katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 ### Using modules and external libraries with python

 The always available [built-in functions](https://docs.python.org/3/library/functions.html) in python are limited.
-To get to use more functions for e.g. mathematical operations, modules can be used.
+To get to use more functions for e.g. mathematical operations, *modules* can be used.
+A module in python contains a set of tools, the functions, that perform tasks on our data.
 There are a couple of modules that come with the [python standard library](https://docs.python.org/3.6/library/index.html) including for example the `math` module, which provides access to mathematical functions and the `statistics` module for calculations of mathematical statistics.

 Modules need to be imported using `import` and their functions can then be used by calling the name of the function together with the module name using the syntax `module_name.function_name`.
 Adding the module name with a `.` before the function name tells python where to find the function.
 For example the function `sqrt` is part of the module `math` and can be called using `math.sqrt()`:

 ```